pqvst/cafeandcowork/data/taipei/middle-name-cafe.md

   - interior2.jpg
 ---

 Definitely one of my favorite cafes near Zhongshan station.
 It's a great place to work from since it opens early, the WiFi is fast, and there are plenty of power outlets.
 I like the atmosphere since it feels very bright, airy, and modern, with plenty of natural light.
-The interior is quite large, with many seating options available, but I normally choose the large work table (although I wish the chairs were a bit more comfortable).
+The cafe is quite large, with many seating options available, but I normally choose the large work table (although I wish the chairs were a bit more comfortable).
 If you arrive in the morning it's usually very quiet and great for focusing on your work.
 Afternoons might be a little busy though.

 ---